Resources

 Grant Conditions

-The grant is only available to coaches affiliated to the YAA, either through their club or directly, and who operate as coaches in the YAA area.
+The grant is only available to coaches affiliated to the YAA, either through their club or direct, and who operate as Coaches in the YAA area.

-The application for a Coach Qualification Grant must be made on the application form below and must be accompanied by a COPY of the Coach Qualification Certificate.
-The completed application should be sent to the YAA Treasurer at the address given in the form.
-Applications via e-mail are acceptable, providing a copy of the certificate is attached.
+The application for a Coach Qualification Grant must be made on the application form below and must be accompanied by a COPY of the Coach Qualification Certificate or evidence of enrolment as appropriate.
+The completed application should be sent to the YAA Treasurer at the address shown below.
+Applications via e-mail are acceptable, providing the proper evidence is attached.

-With effect from January 2017 the levels of grant available are:
+With effect from January 2026, these are the levels of grant available.

 YAA Treasurer